pingcap/docs-tidb-operator/en/backup-restore-cr.md

     kubectl create secret generic ${secret_name} --namespace=${namespace} --from-file=tls.crt=${cert_path} --from-file=tls.key=${key_path} --from-file=ca.crt=${ca_path}
     ```

+* `.spec.resources`: the resource requests and limits for the Pod that runs the restore job.
+* `.spec.env`: the environment variables for the Pod that runs the restore job.
+* `.spec.affinity`: the affinity configuration for the Pod that runs the restore job.
+For details on affinity, refer to [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).
+* `.spec.tolerations`: specifies that the Pod that runs the restore job can schedule onto nodes with matching [taints](https://kubernetes.io/docs/reference/glossary/?all=true#term-taint).
+For details on taints and tolerations, refer to [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+* `.spec.podSecurityContext`: the security context configuration for the Pod that runs the restore job, which allows the Pod to run as a non-root user.
+For details on `podSecurityContext`, refer to [Run Containers as a Non-root User](containers-run-as-non-root-user.md).
+* `.spec.priorityClassName`: the name of the priority class for the Pod that runs the restore job, which sets priority for the Pod.
+For details on priority classes, refer to [Pod Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/).
+* `.spec.imagePullSecrets`: the [imagePullSecrets](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) for the Pod that runs the restore job.
+* `.spec.serviceAccount`: the name of the ServiceAccount used for restore.
+* `.spec.useKMS`: whether to use AWS-KMS to decrypt the S3 storage key used for the backup.
 * `.spec.storageClassName`: the persistent volume (PV) type specified for the restore operation.
 * `.spec.storageSize`: the PV size specified for the restore operation.
 This value must be greater than the size of the backup data.
 * `.spec.tableFilter`: specifies tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/) for BR.
 This field can be ignored by default.